digitalocean/prometheus-client-c/README.md

 ### Coding Rules for Contribution

 * Please follow the general coding style already present in the project.
-  * clang-format your code with style Google.
+  * clang-format your code by executing `bash auto format` before submitting a PR.
   * Every struct must have a constructor function and destructor function.
   * Every method must pass a pointer to the target struct as the first argument.
   * Every function that is not a constructor or destructor and does not return a value must return an int to signify